aarhus/cloudflare-docs/content/pages/platform/functions/module-support.md

 ### Binary Modules

-Similarly, Binary Modules are a non-standardized way of importing binary data as an `ArrayBuffer`.
+Binary Modules are a non-standardized way of importing binary data as an `ArrayBuffer`.

 ```js
 ---